zokugun/vscode-explicit-folding/docs/rules/begin-end.md

 If the value is `true`, when the end of file is reached, the folding range will be closed on the last line.

+## `foldBeforeFirstLine`

+The `foldBeforeFirstLine` property is a **boolean** (set to `false` by default).

+If the value is `true`, the folding range will include the line before the first line.
+In such case, the first line won't stay visible when the range is closed.<br/>
+If the value is `false`, the folding range won't include the line before the first line.

 ## `foldLastLine`

 The `foldLastLine` property is either a **boolean**, or an **array** of booleans (set to `true` by default).